-The following description of the particular terms of the notes supplements the general description of the debt securities of DCP Operating included in the accompanying prospectus under the caption "Description of the Debt Securities."
-The notes offered hereby will be a series of senior unsecured debt securities issued by DCP Operating and guaranteed by DCP, as described herein and therein.
-You should review this description together with the description of debt securities included in the accompanying prospectus.
+The following description of the particular terms of each series of the notes supplements the general description of the debt securities of DCP Operating included in the accompanying prospectus under the caption "Description of the Debt Securities."
+Each series of notes offered hereby will be a series of senior unsecured debt securities issued by DCP Operating and guaranteed by DCP, as described herein and therein.
+You should review this description together with the description of the debt securities included in the accompanying prospectus.
 To the extent that this description is inconsistent with the description in the accompanying prospectus, this description will control and replace the inconsistent description in the accompanying prospectus.

-We are currently a party to an indenture with The Bank of New York Mellon Trust Company, N.A., as trustee, pursuant to which we may issue multiple series of debt securities from time to time.
-At the closing of this offering, we will issue the notes under this indenture, as amended and supplemented by a supplemental indenture setting forth the specific terms applicable to the notes.
-In this description, when we refer to the "indenture," we mean that indenture as so amended and supplemented by that supplemental indenture.
+We are currently a party to an indenture with The Bank of New York Mellon Trust Company, N.A., as trustee, dated September 30, 2010, pursuant to which we may issue multiple series of debt securities from time to time.
+At the closing of this offering, we will issue notes under this indenture, as amended, and supplemented by a supplemental indenture setting forth the specific terms applicable to each series of notes.
+In this description, when we refer to the "indenture," we mean that indenture as so amended and supplemented by the supplemental indenture.

-We have summarized some of the material provisions of the notes and the indenture below.
+We have summarized some of the material provisions of the notes of each series and the indenture below.
 The summary supplements the description of additional material provisions in the accompanying prospectus that may be important to you.
 We also urge you to read the indenture because it, and not this description, defines your rights as a holder of notes.
 You may request copies of the indenture from us as set forth under "-Additional Information."
 Capitalized terms defined in the accompanying prospectus and the indenture have the same meanings when used in this prospectus supplement.
 The terms of the notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, as amended.

-The registered holder of a note will be treated as the owner of the note for all purposes.
+The registered holder of a note of each series will be treated as the owner of the note for all purposes.
 Only registered holders will have rights under the indenture.